Ads: The Basics

 If you're using ad tags, an ad corresponds to a single ad tag.

-Image and video files can be uploaded directly into the system, or you can use ad tags to point to creatives hosted by other vendors.
-No matter where your creative is hosted, you set up an ad for it in the DSP.
+You can upload creative files directly into Basis DSP, or you can use ad tags to point to creatives hosted by other vendors.
+No matter where you host your creative, you set up an ad for it in the DSP.

 Ads and Campaigns

 Campaigns and ads work together to show media to users.
 The campaign controls the targeting (where and when the ad will show), and the ad controls the content and behavior (what the user sees when the ad appears and what happens when the user clicks the ad).

 A campaign can be linked to one or more ads.